developer-dipuu/TgtoWa/DB_SETUP.md

 4.  **Restart PostgreSQL to Apply Changes:**
     This is crucial!
 The server won't see your new rules until you restart it.
     ```bash
+    # For Fedora/RHEL
     sudo systemctl restart postgresql
+    # Or for Debian/Ubuntu
+    sudo systemctl restart postgresql@16-main
     ```

 ---